Yankees Fan in Shambles as Jed Hoyer & Cubs Steal 27YO Marlins Star in Massive Offseason Splash

 It was reported by Ken Rosenthal that, “Cubs close to acquiring RHP Edward Cabrera from Marlins.”

-Chicago finalized a trade with Miami for Edward Cabrera, adding help under team control through 2028.
-Miami will receive position prospects headlined by outfielder Owen Caissie, long targeted while reviewing medical records.
-Cabrera posted a 3.53 ERA, 150 strikeouts, and 137 2/3 innings across 26 starts last season.
+The Chicago Cubs are finalizing a trade with the Miami Marlins to acquire Edward Cabrera, adding control through 2028.
+Miami will receive a package of position-player prospects, including top outfielder Owen Caissie, long targeted while medical records were reviewed.
+Cabrera posted a 3.53 ERA, struck out 150 batters, and threw 137 2/3 innings across 26 starts in 2025.

 ADVERTISEMENT